monix/monix.io/_tut/docs/3x/catnap/circuit-breaker.md

     - io.monix::monix-eval:version3x
 ---

-The `TaskCircuitBreaker` is used to provide stability and prevent cascading failures in distributed systems.
+The `CircuitBreaker` is used to provide stability and prevent cascading failures in distributed systems.

 ## Purpose